dulvui/magic-box/README.md

 # magic-box
-A simple blog theme with project landing-pages for the Zola static site generator.
+A simple blog theme with project landing-pages for the [zola](https://getzola.org) static site generator.
 To the great italian football-player the "Magic Box", Gianfranco Zola.

-## UNDER DEVELOPMENT
+# simondalvai.com
+The theme is used for my personal website [simondalvai.com](https://simondalvai.com)

 ## Assets
 Icons taken from [simple-icons](https://github.com/simple-icons/simple-icons)